ethers-io/ethers.js/docs/v5/api/providers/types/README.md

 This is extra data a miner may choose to include when mining a block.

-This property is generally of little interest developers.
+This property is generally of little interest to developers.

 ### Block (with transaction hashes)